Kingston upon Thames: Local government

 Kingston upon Thames formed an ancient parish in the Kingston hundred of Surrey.
-The parish of Kingston upon Thames covered a large area including Hook, Kew, New Malden, Petersham, Richmond, Surbiton, Thames Ditton and East Molesey.
+The parish of Kingston upon Thames covered a large area including numerous chapelries and townships which subsequently became separate parishes, including Hook, Kew, New Malden, Petersham, Richmond, Surbiton, Thames Ditton and East Molesey.

-The town of Kingston was granted a charter by King John in 1200, but the oldest one to survive is from 1208 and this document is housed in the town's archives.
-Other charters were issued by later kings, including Edward IV's charter that gave the town the status of a borough in 1481.
+Kingston was a royal manor.
+It was granted various charters allowing it the right to hold markets and fairs, with the oldest surviving charter being from King John in 1208.
+A subsequent charter in 1441 formally incorporated the town as a borough.

 The borough covered a much smaller area than the ancient parish, although as new parishes were split off the borough and parish eventually became identical in 1894.
-The borough was reformed by the Municipal Corporations Act 1835, becoming the Municipal Borough of Kingston-upon-Thames (then spelt with hyphens).
-It had been known as a Royal borough through custom and the right to the title was confirmed by George V in 1927.
-Kingston upon Thames was the seat of Surrey County Council when it moved from Newington in 1893 through until 2021 despite not being governed by it.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, becoming the Municipal Borough of Kingston-upon-Thames.
+It had been long been known as a royal borough through custom; its right to the title was formally confirmed by George V in 1927.
+Kingston upon Thames was the seat of Surrey County Council from 1893, when it moved from Newington to a new headquarters at County Hall.
+The county council remained based at County Hall until 2020, despite Kingston having been removed from its administrative area in 1965.

-In 1965, the local government of Greater London was reorganised and the municipal borough was abolished.
+In 1965, Greater London was created and the old municipal borough was abolished.
 Its former area was merged with that of the Municipal Borough of Surbiton and the Municipal Borough of Malden and Coombe, to form the London Borough of Kingston upon Thames.
 At the request of Kingston upon Thames London Borough Council another royal charter was granted by Queen Elizabeth II entitling it to continue using the title "Royal Borough of Kingston upon Thames" for the new borough.